-Cost is always an important consideration when planning a deployment.
-The two alternative deployment topologies presented previously have different costs associated with them as well as common costs (i.e. MiVoice Business licenses, in particular user and voicemail licenses).
+Cost is an important consideration when planning a deployment.
+The two alternative deployment topologies presented previously have different costs associated with them as well as common costs (i.e. in MiVoice Business licenses, user and voicemail licenses).

-- The Internet-based/MiVoice Border Gateway alternative requires a Teleworker license for each end user, as well as user and mailbox licenses.
-Furthermore, this solution requires the acquisition of the gateway hardware and software, whose costs will be borne by the data center and included in the cost structure of the provided service.
-However, a MiVoice Border Gateway can support thousands of connections so a single MiVoice Border Gateway can service many customer sites.
+- The Internet-based/ MiVoice Border Gateway alternative requires a Teleworker license for each end user, as well as user and mailbox licenses.
+Furthermore, this solution requires the acquisition of the gateway hardware and software, whose costs is borne by the data center and included in the cost structure of the provided service.
+However, a MiVoice Border Gateway supports thousands of connections, so a single MiVoice Border Gateway services many customer sites.
 Refer to the MiVoice Border Gateway documentation for the current connection capacity. - The VPN alternative incurs the cost of maintaining the VPN between the customer site and the data center.
-In particular, a high-performance MPLS link can be quite expensive.
+A high-performance MPLS link is quite expensive.
 Normally these costs are recurring.
-If the VPN is hosted at the data center, then these costs will be borne by the data center and included in the cost structure of the provided service.
+If the VPN is hosted at the data center, then the cost will be borne by the data center and included in the cost structure of the provided service.